Collaborations - BBSRC

 Project partner information in the application

-The partnering organisation’s involvement in the project including their contributions to it, whether in cash or in kind, should also be explained in detail in the case for support, including the equivalent value of any in-kind contributions.
+The partnering organisation’s involvement in the project, including their contributions to it (whether in cash or in kind), should be explained in detail in the ‘Approach’ and ‘Applicant and team capability to deliver’ sections.
+This should include the equivalent value of any in-kind contributions.
 In-kind contributions can include but are not limited to:

 • staff time